Tamara213020/livescore-site/README.md

 # livescore-site

+This project **livescore-site** was created by the students:

+- Tamara Oncevska
+- Hristina Trajcevska

+---

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

 ## Prerequisites